LiBuchauer/cellanneal/README.md

-## Welcome to cellanneal - A user-friendly application for deconvolving omics data sets.
+## Welcome to `cellanneal` - The user-friendly application for deconvolving omics data sets.

 `cellanneal` is an application for deconvolving biological mixture data into constituting cell types.
 It comes both as a python package which includes a command line interface (CLI) and as a graphical software (graphical user interface, GUI) with the entire application bundled into a single executable.
 The python package with CLI can be downloaded from this repository; the graphical version is available for Microsoft Windows and MacOS and can be downloaded from the [Itzkovitz group website](http://shalevlab.weizmann.ac.il/resources/).